-Master of Fine Arts in Art and Design Graduate Program Advisor: Tom Stanley, 803/323-2653
+Graduate Program Advisor: Tom Stanley, 803/323-2653

-The M.F.A. program at Winthrop is about developing and nurturing the artist's voice.
-In an ever-changing global experience, Winthrop's Department of Fine Arts acknowledges the importance of the engaged artist who can navigate ideas of our time.
-The M.F.A. program prepares you for more than one discipline; it develops the artist's ability to address a broad range of visual and conceptual ideas.
+The M.F.A. program at Winthrop University develops and nurtures the artist's voice.
+Winthrop's Department of Fine Arts engages artists who can navigate ideas of the contemporary world.
+The M.F.A. in Studio Art program demands focused research in traditional, interdisciplinary or emerging practices in visual and conceptual art.

 Admission Requirements.
-All applicants to the Master of Fine Arts program must submit a digital portfolio representing the applicant's studio artwork in the intended area(s) of concentration.
+All applicants to the Master of Fine Arts program must submit a digital portfolio representing the applicant's studio artwork.

 Materials and applications are due by March 1 for the fall semester or September 1 for the spring semester.
 Final admissions decisions cannot be made until all information has been received.